About the course

 You will study three options: a thesis and any two options from lists A and B. You will study one option in your first year and the other in your second year, and will work on your thesis across both years.

 List A comprises major literary texts and genres - for example, historiography, lyric poetry, Cicero, Ovid.
-You may also propose your own text or genre option, for approval by the Graduate Studies Committee.
+You may also devise your own option, subject to approval of your set of texts.
 The core of the teaching for these options is a series of, typically fortnightly, one-on-one sessions with a tutor.

 List B comprises more technical subjects such as the textual criticism of Greek or Latin texts, papyrology, comparative philology and reception.
 These options are delivered in a variety of ways, often by (typically weekly) classes.
 Intermediate Ancient Greek or Latin may be taken if you have not studied both languages to a high level in the course of your first degree.

-There is the possibility to specialise in reception across the course by choosing the Reception module option and working on reception topics in a text/genre option, though you will still sit a translation exam as detailed below.
+There is the possibility of specialising in reception across the course by choosing the Reception module option and working on reception topics in a text/genre option, though you will still sit a translation exam as detailed below.

 All MPhil students have the opportunity to attend a wide range of lectures, seminars and talks by visiting speakers.
-In their first year, they also attend a class on research techniques in Classical literature, extending over two terms: this includes in the first term units on topics such as the history of classical scholarship and on research resources, as well as on various aspects of literary theory.
-In the second term considerable attention is paid to presentational skills, as students deliver papers of their own to the group.
+In their first year, they also attend a class on research techniques in Classical literature, extending over two to three terms.
+This looks at aspects of Classical scholarship and its history, and includes direct viewing of papyri, manuscripts, vases, and other resources in Oxford.
+In the second and third term considerable attention is paid to presentational skills, as students deliver papers of their own to each other.